-Grant awards are intended for purchasing technology equipment, software, and materials in support of the proposal.
+Grant awards are intended for purchasing technology equipment, platforms as a service (PAAS), and materials in support of the proposal.
 Typical awards are $5,000, but amounts up to $20,000 may be granted for exceptional projects.
 Awards may not be used for student/staff salaries, professional services, or consumables.

 These grants intend to allow for the enhancement of undergraduate instruction.
 Projects which benefit a large number of students, and/or may scale beyond the proposal application, are strongly encouraged.

-TLTIG applicants are eligible for a one-hour instructional design and technology consultation on projects prior to proposal submission.
-These consultations can be scheduled up to a week before the deadline.
+TLTIG applicants will be required to complete a one-hour instructional design and technology consultation on projects prior to proposal submission with the instructional designers and Technology Innovation Office.
+These consultations will be scheduled up to a week before the deadline.

 A review committee, assembled by the Associate Vice President of the Technology Innovation Office, will read and score applicant proposals according to the criteria described below.